 These are some of the questions that we are most frequently asked about homeschooling.
 Have a question you don't see answered here?
-Let us know in the comments.
+We may have answered it elsewhere on the site, so try the site search function.

 What is homeschooling?